Industrial architecture: Industrial Revolution

 Britain played an important role in the Industrial Revolution, which stimulated the expansion of trade and distribution of goods amongst Europe and the Atlantic Ocean.
 The technological advances from Europe were later spread to the United States in the late 1700s.
 Samuel Slater fled to the United States and later opened a textile mill in Rhode Island; shortly after that the cotton gin was invented by Eli Whitney.

-One of the first industrial buildings were built in Britain in the 1700s during the First Industrial Revolution, which later inspired other industrial architecture to arise throughout the world.
+One of the first industrial buildings was built in Britain in the 1700s during the First Industrial Revolution, which later inspired other industrial architecture to arise throughout the world.
 The First Industrial Revolution lasted from mid-1700s to the mid-1800s and then later the Second Industrial Revolution came about which mainly focused on the use of new materials and production of goods.

 1700s

 One of the earliest industrial buildings were relativity built at a domestic scale, for instance workshops for local craftsmen.